-More than 10,000 visitors, 65 Heads of State and Governement as well as 10 international organizations leaders convened for three days at La Grande Halle de La Villette for the first edition of the Paris Peace Forum to exchange and discuss concrete global governance solutions.
+More than 6,000 visitors, 65 Heads of State and Governement as well as 10 leaders of international organization convened for three days at La Grande Halle de La Villette for the first edition of the Paris Peace Forum to exchange and discuss concrete global governance solutions.

 Peace is linked with global governance

 Peace is not just the suspension of war.
 It is made up of all the solutions that help minimize international tensions: cooperation to fight climate change and resource scarcity, institutions to channel power rivalries and administer global public goods, justice to assuage grievances and frustration, regulation to address inequalities and abuses of power.

 An international system in crisis : the case for fighting back